simonpf/gsoc/doc/design.md

 ![Backward propagation of activations through the network.](/home/simon/Documents/gsoc/blog/images/backward.png)

-The computation of the weight and bias gradients of a give layers thus require the following computations:
+The computation of the weight and bias gradients of a given layer thus requires the following computations:

 * Computation of the element-wise product of the derivatives of the activation function $(f^l_{i,j})'$ and the activation gradients of the